 What Do I Need to Know About Watts, Amps, and Volts?

-The amount of electricity that the equipment needs to run is typically given in the form of Amperes (Amps), which is a unit of measure for electrical current.
-Volts is a unit of measure of how strongly a current is sent around an electric system.
+The amount of electricity the equipment needs to run is typically given in the form of Amperes (Amps), a unit of measure for electrical current.
+Volts are a unit of measure of how strongly a current is sent around an electric system.

-The vast majority of electrical appliances sold in the United States to a similar standard and are rated 120V.
-Still, you will find some electric appliances running at a higher voltage with 220V being the most common.
+The vast majority of domestic electric appliances sold in the United States are of a similar standard and rated 120V.
+Still, you will find some electric appliances running at a higher voltage, with 220V being the most common.

 Wattage = Amps x Volts

-You should then add up the total wattage needed to keep your appliances/equipment running to get the wattage number required for the generator that you should get.
+You should then add up the total wattage needed to keep your appliances/equipment running to get the required wattage number for the generator you should get.

 Ideally, the generator you choose should be capable of handling slightly more than your total wattage for safety.
 For instance, if you find the total wattage for the items you need to run as 10,000 watts, you should consider getting a generator capable of handling at least 12,000 watts.